 General Fund Balance (Unassigned).
 The Board of Supervisors has adopted a policy to keep the unassigned general fund balance at a minimum of twenty percent of annual general fund operating revenues.
 Bond rating agencies have also recommended the unassigned general fund balance be maintained at this level.
-The unassigned general fund balance is \$47.9 million for the year ended June 30, 2024.
-This is an increase from the prior fiscal year of approximately \$4.5 million and is the result of revenue collections in excess of budget as well as one-time expenditure savings from County departments and the public school system.
+The unassigned general fund balance is \$43.3 million for the year ended June 30, 2023.
+This is an increase from the prior fiscal year of approximately \$5.4 million and is the result of revenue collections in excess of budget as well as one-time expenditure savings from County departments and the public school system as federal stimulus spending was received in response to the COVID-19 pandemic.